idtechie/veronika/docs/index.rst

    You can adapt this file completely to your liking, but it should at least contain the root `toctree` directive.

-Repository Digital Marketing Indonesia | by Karinov.co.id
+Veronika Virtual Assistant | by Telkomsel Indonesia
 ==================================================

 Contents: